Attorneys for Republicans press judge to scrap ‘unconstitutional’ map of Maryland legislative districts

 Attorneys for a group of Republican delegates pressed a judge Wednesday to reject a Maryland General Assembly-approved map of state legislative districts that they say would illegally favor Democrats in elections.

-If the map of 141 state delegates and 47 senators is scrapped, the court could order the General Assembly to make a new one.
-Some plaintiffs have suggested the court substitute in a map offered by a commission created by Republican Gov. Larry Hogan and comprised of Republican, Democrat and independent voters.
+If the map of 141 state delegate districts and 47 senatorial districts is scrapped, the court could order the General Assembly to make a new one.
+Some plaintiffs have suggested the court substitute in a map offered by a commission created by Republican Gov. Larry Hogan and composed of Republican, Democrat and independent voters.

 A speedy resolution is critical because the State Board of Elections needs the final district boundaries to prepare ballots and secure polling places.
 On March 15, the Court of Appeals pushed back the primary election date from June 28 to July 19 because the redistricting challenge remained unresolved.